awslabs/generative-ai-cdk-constructs/apidocs/interfaces/CrawlerTarget.md

 • `Optional` `Readonly` **maxRequests**: `number`

-Maximum number of requests to be made.
+Maximum number of requests to be made by crawler.

 **`Default`**